jimhigson/oboe.js/writing/main/2_Introduction.md

 significant problem area and any benefit my new approach can bring to this problem should be counted towards the success of the project.

-Inefficiencies in out typical use of http
+Inefficiencies of our typical use of http
 -----------------------------------------

 ![A common use of a REST service is the aggregation of data from